tc39/notes/es8/2017-11/nov-29.md

 MWT: At Google we have those, called SafeURL - not TrustedURL.
 The literal mechanism in the google code is based on goog.string.const.
 Those const object can be concatenated.
 This maps to the idea of tagging a string as being literal and tracking that tag through operations.
 Its conceivable we can concat two literals and persist the tagging.
 This happens inside the google code.
 In discussions we've had, it seems obligatory to have this in the langauge.
 Adding a special case for this looked a lot simpler than adding taint tracking.
 That said if y'all are interested in doing taint tracking.

-AKN: For the record there was a crowd uproar against taint tracking.
+AK: For the record there was a crowd uproar against taint tracking.

 DE: Clarification about the internal slot.
 If you're concerned about it being only exposed through internals, there was a discussion about exposing it on the JS layer.
 We could expose it.

 MM: There's an attack on this - we can change the proposal to address this though.
 With this represenation a genuine template object that comes from anywhere will pass this check.
 An eval can create a template object that carries this brand and pass that around.
 Another branding mechanism that is in the language on purpose exists for this - that is WeakSets.
 If you have an encapsulated WeakSet that is not visible outside the trusted function, it can use that to check the brand, keeping it in the scope of the trusted function.
 This also keeps us from adding an exotic object which I really dont want to add, and avoids an internal slot which fails for Proxies and Proxy transparency.
 A proxy to the WeakSet will check through the same membrane.
 So now an evaluator can fail to brand these, or go ahead a brand them specific to that evaluation.
 So anything in the program that called eval is using the brand check continue to work _within_ eval, but outside of it.

-AKN: I don't think that solution works well in the general case.
+AK: I don't think that solution works well in the general case.
 The vulnerability I recognise is problematic.

-KMR: You could just ban creating trusted objects in eval.
+KM: You could just ban creating trusted objects in eval.

 SM: Have you considered an opt-out mechanism instead?

-AKN: This tied into Marks thing about eval.
+AK: This tied into Marks thing about eval.

 SM: I also noticed the discussion around concatenating and what we'd want to allow.
 I see a problem with each option.
 If you do a lot of concat, thats a lot less safe.
 We often see adding prefixes to something is what causes the security holes.
 But if we dont allow concat then this fails for other cases, like `'' + string` for coercion.